4 SIMPLE POINTS

 It takes patience, vision, motivation, adaptability and some passion of course.
 I urge you to be the one to persevere, so here are some points I’d like to share with you to help you push forward:

 Know where you are going, have vision and focus on your goals.
 When you know this, it makes everything easier to achieve and your persistence will provide you with the strength to carry on.
 Persistence is not about hanging onto the past.
 It comes from a vision of the future so compelling you’d do anything to make it happen.
 Work out your action steps to get there.
 If you don’t know where you are going you will end up nowhere.
-(Read: Starting over again)
+(Read: 10 Simple tips to start over again)

 Work out what motivates you, then keep your thoughts focused on the next action towards that goal.
-Develop your own particular style of discipline and habits (Read: Good life habits).
+Develop your own particular style of discipline and habits (Read: 7 Good life habits to achieve happiness).
 Motivation is what will get you started; habit is what will keep you going.
 Regardless of repeated failures, dead ends, and periods when it seems like no progress is being made, a lack of success often comes before any major breakthroughs.
 Find your inner energy and intensity to keep motivated to get through the tough times.
-(Read: Motivate me)
+(Read: 16 Simple tricks to kick start your motivation)

 Have the ability and flexibility to adjust and adapt.
 Be objective about your plans and the action steps you have in place.
 Always look for ways to increase your chances of achieving your goal, then change your approach accordingly.
 I often say to myself, ‘oh well, if those steps don’t work, I will change my strategy’.
 One step at a time, while staying flexible, gets the job done – tick!